frenzymadness/pyconcz18_workshop/Workshop.md

 ## Weather from the Internet

 Yr platorm provides more than just weather symbol so for the start, let's configure this sensor to gain more data.
-Place this configuration directly under the `platform: yr`.
+Place this configuration directly under the `platform: yr` with a proper indentation.

 ```
 monitored_conditions: